Schedule Risk

 - Delegation: Distributes workload effectively, helping to meet deadlines.

-- Outsourcing: Can speed up project timelines by adding more workforce.
+- Outsourcing: Can speed up project timelines by increasing the workforce.

 - Pressure: Helps in meeting tight deadlines by pushing team members to work efficiently.

-- Prioritising: Helps in focusing on high-priority tasks and meeting deadlines.
+- Prioritising: Helps in focusing on high-priority tasks.

 - Tool Adoption: Facilitates the use of specialized tools to improve development efficiency and quality.